-- 1. Provides an affidavit to DOR stating whether the BOR training requirements were met.
-See the BOR Training web page.
-Note: Effective 2022, at least one BOR member must complete BOR training each year under sec.
-70.46(4), Wis.
-Stats. - 2.
-Posts and publishes the required meeting notices under the statutes - 3.
-After receiving the assessment roll from the assessor, carefully examines it, correcting all double assessments, imperfect descriptions, and other apparent errors - 4.
+- 1. Posts and publishes the required meeting notices under the statutes - 2.
+After receiving the assessment roll from the assessor, carefully examines it, correcting all double assessments, imperfect descriptions, and other apparent errors - 3.
 Adds omitted real or personal property and immediately notifies the assessor.
-Assessor then views the property, estimates the value and certifies the value to the clerk - 5.
-Posts a notice of the adjournment if the BOR adjourns for more than one day - 6.
-Keeps an accurate record of all BOR proceedings should keep a list of persons speaking and the order they spoke in - 7.
-Swears in all persons testifying before the BOR, including the assessor - 8.
-Enters into the assessment roll, in red ink, all assessment roll corrections the BOR made - 9.
-Before final adjournment, notifies each objector by personal delivery or mail (return receipt required) of the assessment determined by the BOR - " Notice must be on the proper DOR prescribed form (PR-302) - " The form is available from each county forms designee or the DOR website - 10.
-Prepares an affidavit specifying the date the notice was mailed - 11.
-Summarizes the proceedings and decisions on DOR prescribed forms (PA-800) and (PA-811) available from the county forms designee and keeps this summary as part of the BOR records - 12.
+Assessor then views the property, estimates the value and certifies the value to the clerk - 4.
+Posts a notice of the adjournment if the BOR adjourns for more than one day - 5.
+Keeps an accurate record of all BOR proceedings should keep a list of persons speaking and the order they spoke in - 6.
+Swears in all persons testifying before the BOR, including the assessor - 7.
+Enters into the assessment roll, in red ink, all assessment roll corrections the BOR made - 8.
+Before final adjournment, notifies each objector by personal delivery or mail (return receipt required) of the assessment determined by the BOR - " Notice must be on the proper DOR prescribed form (PR-302) - " The form is available from each county forms designee or the DOR website - 9.
+Prepares an affidavit specifying the date the notice was mailed - 10.
+Summarizes the proceedings and decisions on DOR prescribed forms (PA-800) and (PA-811) available from the county forms designee and keeps this summary as part of the BOR records - 11.
+Provides an affidavit to DOR stating whether the BOR training requirements were met - 12.
 In instances where a member has recused himself or herself from a BOR hearing under state law (sec.
 70.47(6m) (b), Wis.
 Stats.), the municipal clerk provides an affidavit to DOR - 13.
 Provides any written comments received to the appropriate officer - 14.
 Upon final adjournment of the BOR, electronically submits or authorizes the county designee to electronically transmit the Statement of Assessment to DOR